esphome/esphome-docs/cookbook/oled.rst

     [11:54:53][I][i2c:048]: Scanning i2c bus for active devices...
     [11:54:53][I][i2c:055]: Found i2c device at address 0x3C

-Take note of the address and set ``scan: false`` again.
 (The board used in this example is a Wemos D1 mini, so adapt pins to the board you are using)

-Node config:
+Node Config:
 ************

+Your basic node configuration, e.g. network and such is not discussed in this guide.
 The configuration for your node should look something like this:
-(your basic node configuration, e.g. network and such is not discussed in this guide):

 .. code-block:: yaml